Reena Roy

 Reena Roy (born Saira Ali) is an Indian actress.
 She made her film debut as a teenager with B R Ishara's Zaroorat (1972), but gained wider public recognition with Jaise Ko Taisa (1973) and the romance-action film Zakhmee (1975).
-In 1976, Roy entered the top league after starring in two of the biggest box-office hits, the action thriller Kalicharan and the horror film Nagin.
-She repeated the feat in 1978 with Vishwanath and in 1980 with Aasha.
+In 1976, Roy entered the top league after starring in two of the biggest box-office hits, the action thriller Kalicharan and the horror-fantasy film Nagin.
+She consolidated her position at the top with Vishwanath (1978) and Aasha (1980).

 Roy won the Filmfare Award for Best Supporting Actress for her performance in the drama Apnapan (1977), but declined it due to categorical issues.
-Her success nevertheless continued throughout the late 1970s and early 1980s when she featured in several notable films including the horror film Jaani Dushman (1979), the dramas Aasha (1980), Arpan (1983) and Asha Jyoti (1984), the multi genre Naseeb (1981) and the romantic comedy Sanam Teri Kasam (1982).
+Her success nevertheless continued throughout the late 1970s and early 1980s when she featured in several notable films including the horror film Jaani Dushman (1979), the dramas Aasha (1980), Arpan (1983) and Asha Jyoti (1984), multi starrer Naseeb (1981) and the romantic comedy Sanam Teri Kasam (1982).

 In 1983, Roy married cricketer Mohsin Khan and announced a sabbatical.
-She subsequently shifted to Pakistan with her husband and gave birth to their daughter, Jannat, better known as Sanam Khan.
+She shifted to Pakistan with her husband and gave birth to their daughter, Jannat, better known as Sanam Khan.
+She returned to India in 1992 after divorcing Khan.

-Roy returned to India in 1992 after divorcing Khan and made a comeback in Hindi cinema with the drama Aadmi Khilona Hai (1993).
-She further acted in supporting roles notably in the romance-action films Ajay (1996) and Gair (1999), and the romantic drama Refugee (2000).
-Since the early 2000s, she has primarily focused on raising her daughter, but has made occasional appearances on television, most recently on Indian Idol.
+Roy made a comeback in Hindi cinema with the drama Aadmi Khilona Hai (1993).
+She acted in a few supporting roles notably Ajay (1996), Gair (1999) and Refugee (2000).
+Thereafter she has primarily focused on raising her daughter, and made the occasional appearance on television, the most recently being Indian Idol.
 Along with her sister Barkha, Roy also runs an acting school.

 Personal life and background

 Roy was born Saira Ali, the third daughter of Sadiq Ali, a small-time actor and Sharda Rai, who acted in film Bawre Nain and later produced the film Gunehgar Kaun.
 She has three siblings who all disowned their father after the parents divorced.
 Her mother renamed all the four children after the divorce.
 Roy was initially renamed Roopa Rai, which was changed to "Reena Roy" by the producer of her first film, Zaroorat.
 Roy started acting in films in her teens.
 She disputed reports that her decision to enter films was to financially support her mother and siblings.

 Roy has two sisters, Barkha and Anju and a brother, Raja.
-Following a highly-publicised love affair with Shatrughan Sinha, in 1983, Roy decided to quit the film industry to marry Pakistani cricketer Mohsin Khan.
-The couple later divorced in the 1990s; Roy found it difficult to adjust with Khan's flamboyant lifestyle.
-Roy initially lost custody of her daughter Sanam.
+Following a highly-publicised love affair with Shatrughan Sinha, in 1983, Roy decided to quit the film industry and marry Pakistani cricketer Mohsin Khan.
+The couple later divorced; Roy found it difficult to adjust with Khan's flamboyant lifestyle.
+Roy had initially lost custody of their daughter Sanam.